-The syrinx is a mysterious organ located deep in their chests.
-It’s a muscular, fluid-filled cavity that sits at the base of the trachea, where the windpipe splits into two to go into the two lungs.
-The syrinx is composed of two parts.
+The syrinx is located deep in birds’ chests.
+It’s a muscular, fluid-filled cavity at the base of the trachea, where the windpipe splits enter 2 lungs.
+The syrinx comprises 2 separate parts.

-Parrots can change the shape of each one and move the valves independently to create sound.
+Parrots can change the shape of each area and move the valves independently to create sound.
 They push air through the syrinx, and the muscles and valves vibrate to make the right sounds.

 Do All Birds Have a Syrinx?

-The syrinx isn’t something that only parrots have – nearly all birds have one.
-However, as we’ve mentioned, the structure isn’t the same across all bird species.
-For example, songbirds have a syrinx that’s roughly the same size as a raindrop.
+Songbirds have a syrinx roughly the same size as a raindrop.
 In comparison, the song sparrow has several pairs of muscles that control the organ, giving them a more extensive vocalization range than other birds.
-In a sparrow, the syrinx is 8mm in diameter.
+In sparrows, the syrinx is 8 mm in diameter.

-Interestingly, parrots and birds do have a larynx, which is how humans produce sound.
-Unlike ours, the larynx is solely used for breathing and eating.
-Seeing as birds have both, it’s unclear when they stopped making sounds with their larynx and began using the syrinx to vocalize.
+Interestingly, birds have a larynx, which is how humans produce sound.
+Unlike the human larynx, the avian larynx is solely used for breathing and food consumption.

 How Do Parrots Talk Without Vocal Cords?

-Parrots lack lips, teeth, and vocal cords – three vital things that enable humans to speak.
-This is one reason why a parrot’s talking abilities are so impressive.
+Parrots lack lips, teeth, and vocal cords – 3 vital body parts that enable humans to speak clearly.

-However, it’s important to understand that parrots don’t actually talk.
-They mimic the sounds and words they hear.
-In many cases, human brains fill in the gaps and associate the sounds with familiar words, making it appear as if parrots can talk more accurately than they are.
+However, parrots mimic the sounds and words they hear.
+Then, human brains fill in the gaps and associate the sounds with familiar words, making it appear that parrots understand the context.

-Parrots can “talk” by altering the shape and depth of the syrinx.
-They can control the muscles with such precision; they can make a broad range of sounds.
-Similarly, parrots mimic noises from humans and other species by manipulating each part of the syrinx independently of the other.
+Parrots can talk by altering the shape and depth of the syrinx, and they can control the muscles with such precision that they can make a wide range of sounds that express how they feel.

 Why Can Parrots Talk and Not Other Animals?

-The ability to speak is unique to humans, parrots, and a few other bird species.
-Not even primates, who are at least 96% DNA matched to humans, compared to a parrot’s talking abilities.
-We’ve established that parrots don’t have tongues and vocal cords, so their ability to speak comes from a couple of other significant factors:
+The ability to speak is unique to humans, parrots, and other bird species.
+Even primates (at least 96% DNA matched to humans) can’t match a parrot’s talking abilities.

-- Parrots have a well developed medial spiriform nucleus, which is a region of the brain responsible for their intelligence.
+- Parrots have a well-developed medial spiriform nucleus, which explains their high intelligence.

-- Other animals, such as dogs and cats, have underdeveloped pontine nuclei, which are involved in motor activity.
+- Other animals, like dogs, have underdeveloped pontine nuclei, which are involved in motor activity.

-Parrots also have a “song system,” which makes up a small part of their brains.
-While researchers don’t yet fully understand how this works, they’ve discovered that there’s a part inside this system called the “inner core.”
+Parrots also have a song system, which makes up a small part of their brains.

-This section of the brain is essential for helping parrots know how to make sounds.
-Then there’s the outer shell, which scientists theorize makes parrots so good at mimicking sounds.
-However, they’re still not quite sure how.
+This section of the brain is essential for enabling parrots to know how to make sounds.
+Then, there’s the outer shell, which scientists theorize makes parrots so good at mimicking different sounds.

 Can Parrots Lose Their Voice?

-Seeing as parrots don’t have vocal cords, you may be wondering whether they could lose their voice, especially if your parrot’s stopped talking or vocalizing.
+Parrots don’t have vocal cords, so you may wonder if they can lose their voice, especially if they’ve stopped talking or vocalizing.

 Technically, parrots don’t have voices to lose.
-Due to the lack of vocal cords, it’s physically impossible for them to strain their voices and lose them.
-It’s more likely that a parrot would stop speaking because of health conditions or factors within its environment causing:
+Parrots don’t have vocal cords, so it’s physically impossible for them to strain and lose their voices.

-Several diseases affect the syrinx, throat, and lungs, such as:
+Several diseases affect the syrinx, throat, lungs, and air sacs, including the following: